soundwanders/etchasketch/README.md

 <a href = "https://soundwanders.github.io/etchasketch/"> <h2>Etch A Sketch</h2> </a>

 ## User Guide
-- An Etch A Sketch developed with HTML, CSS and Javascript.
+- An Etch A Sketch created with HTML, CSS and Javascript.
 - Move your cursor across the grid to color in the boxes
 - The buttons at the top of the page change the color of the boxes
 - The Clear Grid button will erase and reset the grid, allowing you to start over